Dinimar-Fishboi/Team-Profile-Generator/README.md

 ## Tests

 There are a series of Tests in this project to confirm the Employee class and subclasses are filled in correctly.
-You can run these after installing the NPM Jest (you can refer to documentation for Jest [here](https://jestjs.io/docs/getting-started)).
+You can run these after installing NPM Jest (you can refer to documentation for Jest [here](https://jestjs.io/docs/getting-started)).

 ## Questions